3GPP-Like GBSM THz Channel Characterization, Modeling, and Simulation Based on Experimental Observations: Measurement result

 \subsubsection{Analysis of the indoor office at 100 GHz}

 Fig. \ref{Fig 5}a shows the best-directional and omnidirectional PL results in the LoS case, the FSPL model, and the 3GPP PL model with PLE of $n=1.73$ and SF standard deviation of $\sigma=3$ $\rm{dB}$ at 100 $\rm{GHz}$ \cite{r10} for the indoor office.
 The omnidirectional PLE is $n=1.94$ with the SF standard deviation of $\sigma=2.43$ $\rm{dB}$, which is slightly smaller than the PLE $n=2.24$ at the best direction in the LoS case.
 It indicates that MPCs power can be captured from directions other than boresight-aligned direction.
-The similar phenomenon can be observed at 142 $\rm{GHz}$ \cite{r36}.
-The omnidirectional PL is higher than the 3GPP PL model in the LoS case because the MPCs in THz channel are fewer than those in the 3GPP.
+A similar phenomenon can be observed at 142 $\rm{GHz}$ \cite{r36}.
+The omnidirectional PL is higher than the 3GPP PL model in the LoS case, as the MPCs in the THz channel are fewer than those in the 3GPP applicable frequency channel.